-This deferred compensation plan gets its name from Section 457 of the tax code.
+This retirement savings vehicle gets its name from Section 457 of the tax code.
 It is a type of non-qualified deferred compensation.
-The employee defers money into the 457 accounts on a pre-tax basis.
+The employee defers money into the 457 account on a pre-tax basis.
 Any growth in the account doesn’t get taxed until it is ultimately withdrawn years down the road, in retirement.
 Withdrawals are taxed then at ordinary income tax rates.

 Where do you find a 457 deferred compensation plan?
 At government entities, and less commonly, non-church controlled tax-exempt organizations.
 Consequently, you won’t find a 457 plan at a for-profit corporation.

 If you have two jobs, one with your city, and another with a private company, you can contribute to both retirement plans.
-You have two separate and unrelated limits: You can defer $18,000 to both.
-On the other hand, if you worked for two different for-profit employers, you’d have only one $18,000 annual contribution limit.
+You have two separate and unrelated limits: You can defer $19,500 to both.
+On the other hand, if you worked for two different for-profit employers, you’d have only one $19,500 annual contribution limit to use between the two employers' plans.
 This is a huge advantage to participating in a 457.

 There are different rules for governmental and non-governmental 457s.
-The governmental 457 can simply be rolled into an IRA.
-At age 70 ½ the required minimum distribution rules apply.
+The governmental 457 can simply be rolled into a Traditional IRA.
+At age 72 the required minimum distribution rules apply.
 The non-governmental 457 must be distributed, however.
 No other options.
 That distribution could run the taxpayer up into the highest brackets in that year, and wipe out 40% of the savings!